firedrakeproject/firedrake/demos/linear_mixed_system/linear_mixed_system.py.rst

 The work is based on the article "Variational modelling of wave-structure interactions with an offshore wind-turbine mast" by Tomasz Salwa, Onno Bokhove and Mark Kelmanson :cite:`Salwa:2017`.
 The authors gratefully acknowledge funding from European Commission, Marie Curie Actions - Initial Training Networks (ITN), project number 607596.

 The model considered consists of fluid with a free surface and an elastic solid.
-For simplicity we consider a model in 2D, however it can be relatively easily generalized to 3D.
+We will be using interchangeably notions of fluid/water and structure/solid/beam.
+For simplicity (and speed of computation) we consider a model in 2D, however it can be easily generalized to 3D.
 The starting point is the linearized version (domain is fixed) of the fully nonlinear variational principle.
 In non-dimensional units:

 .. math::